Levilutz/kube-ecr-login/README.md

 Want to build the images yourself?
 It's easy.

 ### Requirements
-* A linux machine / VM (this won't build inside a container as-is).
+* A linux machine / VM (the build scripts won't run on a container as-is).
 * Installed `curl`, `unzip`, `buildah`.
   * These all come pre-installed on github actions `ubuntu-latest` runners.